 2 The Baud Rate setting can not be set while Autobaud Disable is equal to 0.
-Applying the Baud Rate does not occur until the Reset service to the Identity Object.
+The new baud rate will not take effect until the module is reset.

 The MAC ID, Baud Rate, and Autobaud Disable settings are stored in non-volatile memory so they do not reset to the default with each power cycle.
 The Baud Rate attribute supports the following settings: